pimutils/khal/doc/source/usage.rst

 `America/New_York`.
 If no timezone is given, the *defaulttimezone* as configured in the configuration file is used instead.

-The exact format of langdatetimeformat, datetimeformat, timeformat, longdateformat and dateformat can be configured in the configuration file.
+The exact format of longdatetimeformat, datetimeformat, timeformat, longdateformat and dateformat can be configured in the configuration file.
-Valid keywords for dates are *today*, *tomorrow*, the English name of all seven weekdays and their three letter abbreviations (their next occurence is used).
+Valid keywords for dates are *today*, *tomorrow*, the English name of all seven weekdays and their three letter abbreviations (their next occurrence is used).

 If no end is given, the default length of one hour or one day (for all-day events) is used.
 If only a start time is given the new event is assumed to be starting today.
 If only a time is given for the event to end on, the event ends on the same day it starts on, unless that would make the event end before it has started, then the next day is used as end date

+If a 24:00 time is configured (timeformat = %H:%M) an end time of `24:00` is accepted as the end of a given date.

 If the **summary** contains the string `::`, everything after `::` is taken as the **description** of the new event, i.e., the "body" of the event (and `::`